The Mobile Market

 That means it’s very likely to clear up some misconceptions that many business owners and marketers may still have regarding duplicate content and its impact on something like an E-Commerce website.

-Thanks again for stopping by to see what we found insight and interesting in digital throughout October.
+Thanks again for stopping by to see what we found insightful and interesting in digital throughout October.
+If you missed September’s round-up, be sure to check it out here.

 With November here, I imagine we’ll be seeing a focus shift to holiday-based marketing as people get ready to start stuffing stockings.
 We’re looking forward to reading about this year’s trends, especially with regards to the rise of the mobile market.